Sleep Needs Vary by Age—Here’s What Experts Recommend for Optimum Energy During the 9 Stages of Life

 “Teenagers typically need eight to 10 hours of sleep every night,” says Dr. Bostock, who adds that few folks in this life stage tend to actually clock that recommended sleep quantity, in light of increasing responsibilities and worries that can make getting a good night’s sleep more difficult.

 “By the age of 12, it is not uncommon to see children have more than one night per week with insufficient sleep,” says Dr. Stierer.
 “Only about half of all children in the US get the recommended nine hours of sleep per night, with teenagers being the highest percentage of those with chronic insufficient sleep.”

-Adolescence also tends to mark a shift in a person's their circadian rhythm, or your natural day-night body clock.
+Adolescence also tends to mark a shift in a person's circadian rhythm, also known as their natural day-night body clock.
 “It is delayed, meaning they are wired to go to bed later and awaken later in the day,” says Dr. Stierer.